 - Chasing the feature du jour will get you nowhere.
 With all due respect to Boards, nobody knows (or should know) your business as well as you do.
 Chasing down a specific idea just because a Board member or advisor thinks you should has fewer chances of succeeding than winning a straight-up bet in roulette.

-Saying no is the hardest thing you can do, but I can guarantee you focus is not hocus-pocus.
+Saying no is the hardest thing you can do, but I can guarantee, focus is not hocus-pocus.